-Extensive ‘Gluten Free’ labelling on packaged foods has raised suspicion in me as well.
+Extensive ‘Gluten Free’ labelling on packaged foods has raised suspicion in me as well that gluten free is a fad.
 The truth is that there is a large amount of evidence showing that gluten is not good for you.
 Symptoms of gluten intolerance can extend beyond the gut and celiac disease.
 Fatigue, brain fog, depression, skin conditions, and heart palpitations can all be caused by gluten intolerance.
 Gluten can also cause more serious health problems such as celiac disease, allergies, hypothyroidism, schizophrenia, and autism spectrum disorders.

 There’s no doubt in my mind large food corporations are capitalizing on the Gluten Free branding.
 You see gluten free packaging everywhere in grocery stores now.
 Having found out I’m gluten intolerant a couple of years ago, I welcome this labeling.
 However, I still read the fine print ingredients.
 Just because the packaged food is gluten free doesn’t mean it is healthy for you and you should buy it.
 The product could be loaded with ingredients like industrial seed and vegetable oils, lots of sugar, and preservatives which aren’t good for you.
 The fact that food is packaged and not fresh whole food likely means you should avoid it anyway.
 In my opinion, these large food companies are more interested in your wallet than your health.